Hazardous household substances

 Batteries, mobile phones, and printer cartridges

 The Millar Road Landfill is a Paintback collection point for decorative and architectural paints.
-Under the program both residential and commercial quantities are accepted to a maximum of 100 litres (maximum container size 20 litre).
+Under the program both residential and commercial quantities are accepted to a maximum of 100 litres (maximum container size 20 litre) per visit.

 For more information on what is accepted under the program visit the Paintback website.
 Some products not covered under this program may be covered by the Hazardous Household Waste program (above) in residential quantities.